Raekwon: Only Built 4 Cuban Linx...

 In 1994, Raekwon signed a solo deal with Loud Records and released his debut solo single "Heaven & Hell" for the soundtrack to the film Fresh.
 His first solo album, Only Built 4 Cuban Linx..., was released on August 1, 1995.
 Sales lagged his fellow Wu-Tang member Method Man's Tical.
 Raekwon's album drew rave reviews, however, and it was promptly recognized as a classic.

 The album's narrative struggle is set to imagery of criminal activity, largely cocaine trafficking, and emergence from it into the good life.
 Wu-Tang member and house producer RZA, who produced the entire album, called it "like a crime mafia story."
 Wu-Tang member Ghostface Killah rapped in over half of the album's tracks, and the two wrote some lyrics in Barbados and Miami.
+It also follows a cinematic narrative, inspired by mob and kung-fu movies and a plethora of references and samples in which the main rapping lines with an on-going story of struggle and success.